Man Leaving Office Looking Ahead

 Can I work elsewhere during my notice period?

-How to quit a job without notice?
+Leaving a job without notice

-1. Set up a discussion with your employer.
-As the saying goes, ‘communication is key.’
+1. Set up a discussion with your employer: As the saying goes, ‘communication is key.’
 Set up a dialogue with your employer so that you can have a formal discussion about your plans to terminate your employment.
 By setting up this contact, you can prevent your relationship with your employer breaking down like it may have if you had just got up and left without a word, and it will give the employer a chance to discuss a solution with you.

-2. State your reasons.
-Your employer will not likely be happy to hear you’re unable to work your notice without providing a solid reason why.
+2. State your reasons: Your employer will not likely be happy to hear you’re unable to work your notice without providing a solid reason why.
 Therefore, it is advised you provide your employer with substantial reasons for wanting to resign without serving notice.
 Perhaps you feel uncomfortable after a hostile situation with a coworker, or the duties of your role have dramatically shifted from what you originally agreed to.
 Your employer may be sympathetic to these issues and be able to present you with a resolution to these matters, or grant you the immediate exit you’re hoping for.
 If your reasons for seeking immediate resignation are related to workplace bullying or harassment, there are alternative legal actions you can take to address the matter.
 Read more about workplace harassment.

-3. Decide whether you’re willing to make a compromise.
-The options you will be presented with after this discussion may vary as it is up to the employer.
+3. Decide whether you’re willing to make a compromise: The options you will be presented with after this discussion may vary as it is up to the employer.
 If your employer is unwilling to grant you an immediate resignation, they may still offer to shorten your notice period.
 In this instance, you need to decide whether you’re willing to settle and that you feel comfortable with this arrangement.
 If not, it’s important to think about whether you leaving would result in financial harm or result in other difficulties for them.
 If your absence is likely to cause your employer problems, both financially and logistically, they could bring legal action against you.

 Can I be taken to court for not working notice?

-After breaching your contract by walking out, you can be sued for damages.
-Your former employer would have to show financial loss caused by your early departure.
+In order to prove there are damages to be sued for, your former employer would have to show financial loss caused by your early departure.
 Damages aren’t the only thing your employer might want.
 Your employer could seek an injunction from the court.
-If it’s successful, this could stop you from going to work elsewhere until you’ve completed your notice period, or longer if you’ve gained a competitive advantage by breaching your contract.
+If it’s successful, this could stop you from going to work elsewhere until you have completed your notice period, or longer if you have gained a competitive advantage by breaching your contract.

 How can Slater and Gordon help?